denoland/manual/runtime/program_lifecycle.md

 got unload event in onunload function (main)
 ```

-All listeners added using `window.addEventListener` were run, but
+All listeners added using `addEventListener` were run, but `onload` and
-`window.onload` and `window.onunload` defined in `main.ts` overrode handlers
-defined in `imported.ts`.
+`onunload` defined in `main.ts` overrode handlers defined in `imported.ts`.

-In other words, you can register multiple `window.addEventListener` `"load"` or
+In other words, you can use `addEventListener` to register multiple `"load"` or
-`"unload"` events, but only the last loaded `window.onload` or `window.onunload`
+`"unload"` event handlers, but only the last loaded `onload` or `onunload` event
-event handlers will be executed.
+handlers will be executed.
 It is preferable to use `addEventListener` when
 possible for this reason.